jamesjewel/snoowall-cli/README.md

 # snoowall-cli

-`snoowall-cli` is a command-line utility which sets images from Reddit as your desktop background.
+`snoowall-cli` is a command-line utility which fetches images from Reddit and set them as your desktop background.
 All you have to do is pass it a subreddit of your choice.
-It is written in *golang*, by a nifty young developer with a supposedly girly name.
+It is written in Go, by a nifty young developer.

 ## Usage